kobiton/Jenkins-HockeyApp-Appium-ReactNative/1-triggering-jenkins.md

 ![jenkins-git](assets/2-jenkinsgit.png)

 * Once you've added the plugin, click on it.
-For 'Jenkins hook url', enter in the URL of your Jenkins instance, followed by /github-webhook/
+For 'Jenkins hook url', enter in the URL of your Jenkins instance, e.g. https://awesome-mapp.com/, followed by /github-webhook/

 ![jenkins-hook](assets/2-jenkins-hook.png)